 Importance of Work in Progress

-A point to note is that not many lenders would give a loan with the WIP as collateral since it will be difficult to sell WIP units, in case, a borrower defaults.
-Nevertheless, all external parties such as bankers, bonding agents, lenders and underwriters evaluate work in progress to know the creditworthiness of the firm.
+A point to note is that not many lenders would give a loan with the WIP as collateral since it will be difficult to sell WIP units in case a borrower defaults.
+Nevertheless, all external parties such as bankers, bonding agents, lenders, and underwriters evaluate work in progress to know the creditworthiness of the firm.

 Also, both the owners and managers continuously evaluate these WIP schedules to understand where the company stands from the production point of view and also the financials.
 Therefore, a company must keep a close tab on the WIP and keep it up to date.

-Arriving at an accurate WIP is a challenging process since there could be various WIP items at the different production level.
+Arriving at an accurate WIP is a challenging process since there could be various WIP items at different production levels.
 To simplify the tasks, the companies wrap up their entire WIP items and transfer them to finish goods inventory before closing the books.
 Companies do this to ensure that there is no WIP to account for.